javierlopezdeancos/my-typescript-solid-examples/src/L.md

 # 💎 L OF SOLID (LISKOV SUBSTITUTION)

-This principle suggests that “parent classes should be easily substituted with their child classes without blowing up the application”.
+This principle suggests that *“parent classes should be easily substituted with their child classes without blowing up the application”*.

 ```ts
 class Car {